Navid200/xDrip/docs/G6-Recommended-Settings.md

 ---
 title: Dexcom xDrip Recommended Settings
-description: "Recommended xDrip settings for Dexcom devices including G6, G7, and One+ collectors to optimize performance and connectivity."
+description: "Recommended xDrip settings for collection from Dexcom devices including G6, G7, and One+ to optimize performance and connectivity."
 ---

 ## Dexcom xDrip Recommended Settings